giorgi-siradze/caffeinated-python/README.md

-# FOP Midterm Project
+# Caffeinated Python

 <br>

 ## About the Repository

-This repository is a university project for a subject called Fundamentals of Programming (FOP in short).
+This repository was originally made as a university project for a midterm of a subject called Fundamentals of Programming (FOP in short).

 Our objective was to design and implement a simple interpreter for a programming language, in our case, Python, focusing on creating and supporting a minimal subset of the language, with an emphasis on basic constructs like variables, arithmetic, conditionals, and iterative control flow.
 The interpreter will be capable of executing simple algorithms, serving as a proof of its functionality.